Year: | 2001 |

 Preselection Date: | 10 March 2001 |

-Song: | Hano |
+Song: | Bosnian: Hano|i=no |

 Final Result: | 14th, 29 points |

-Bosnia and Herzegovina participated in the Eurovision Song Contest 2001 with the song "Hano" written and performed by Nino Pršeš.
-The Bosnian broadcaster Public Broadcasting Service of Bosnia and Herzegovina (PBSBiH) returned to the Eurovision Song Contest after a one-year absence following their relegation in 2000 as one of the six countries with the lowest average scores over the previous five contests.
-PBSBiH organised the national final BH Eurosong 2001 in order to select the Bosnian entry for 2001 contest in Copenhagen, Denmark.
-Nineteen entries participated during the show on 10 March 2001 and an eight-member jury selected "Hano" performed by Nino Pršeš as the winner.
+Bosnia and Herzegovina was represented at the Eurovision Song Contest 2001 with the song "Bosnian: Hano|i=no" written and performed by Nino Pršeš.
+The Bosnian-Herzegovinian participating broadcaster, Public Broadcasting Service of Bosnia and Herzegovina (PBSBiH), selected its entry for the contest through the national final BH Eurosong 2001.
+They returned to the contest after a one-year absence following their relegation in as one of the six entrants with the lowest average scores over the previous five contests.
+Nineteen entries participated during the show on 10 March 2001 and an eight-member jury selected "Bosnian: Hano|i=no" performed by Nino Pršeš as the winner.

 Bosnia and Herzegovina competed in the Eurovision Song Contest which took place on 12 May 2001.
 Performing during the show in position 3, Bosnia and Herzegovina placed fourteenth out of the 23 participating countries, scoring 29 points.

 See main article: Bosnia and Herzegovina in the Eurovision Song Contest.
-Prior to the 2001 contest, Bosnia and Herzegovina had participated in the Eurovision Song Contest six times since its first entry in .[1]
-The nation's best placing in the contest was seventh, which it achieved in 1999 with the song "Putnici" performed by Dino and Béatrice.
-Bosnia and Herzegovina's least successful result has been 22nd place, which they have achieved in .
-The Bosnian national broadcaster, Public Broadcasting Service of Bosnia and Herzegovina (PBSBiH), broadcasts the event within Bosnia and Herzegovina and organises the selection process for the nation's entry.
-From 1994 to 1997, PBSBiH selected the Bosnian artist through an internal selection process, while a national final was set up to choose the song.
-In 1999, the broadcaster selected the Bosnian entry through a national final that featured several artists and songs, a procedure that was continued for their 2001 entry.
+Prior to the 2001 contest, Bosnian: [[Radiotelevision of Bosnia-Herzegovina|Radiotelevizija Bosne i Hercegovine]]|i=no (RTVBiH) had participated in the Eurovision Song Contest representing Bosnia and Herzegovina six times since its first entry in .[1]
+Its best placing in the contest was seventh, achieved with the song "Bosnian: Putnici|i=no" performed by Dino and Béatrice.
+Its least successful result has been 22nd place, have achieved .

 The final was held on 10 March 2001 at the PBSBiH studios in Sarajevo.
 Nineteen entries participated and the votes from a jury panel selected "Hano" performed by Nino Pršeš as the winner.[4]
-The eight-member jury panel that voted during the show consisted of Zlatan Fazlić (1993 Bosnian Eurovision entrant), Jasmin Komić (Vice Dean of the Academy of Economics at the University of Banja Luka), Miro Janjanin (musician), Aida Kurtović (member of the Apeiron Mostar Youth Association), Mladen Matović (student at the University of Banja Luka), Predrag Đajić (music editor), Anica Vrilić (music student at the University of Banja Luka) and Branislav Petar Štumf (music editor).[5]
+The eight-member jury panel that voted during the show consisted of Zlatan Fazlić (1993 Bosnian Eurovision entrant), Jasmin Komić (Vice Dean of the Academy of Economics at the University of Banja Luka), Miro Janjanin (musician), Aida Kurtović (member of the Apeiron Mostar Youth Association), Mladen Matović (student at the University of Banja Luka), Predrag Đajić (music editor), Anica Vrilić (music student at the University of Banja Luka), and Branislav Petar Štumf (music editor).[5]

 Draw | Artist | Song | Songwriter(s) | Points | Place | |